ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/usage-api/create-text-file-in-my-documents.md

 `POST /api/2.0/files/@my/text`

-Create a text file in the My documents section
+Create a text file in My documents

-Creates a text (.txt) file in the My documents section with the title and contents specified in the request.
+Creates a text file in the caller&#39;s own My documents section out of the text passed as the content, and  answers with the stored file.
+The extension follows the content rather than the request: &#x60;.txt&#x60; normally, but  &#x60;.html&#x60; as soon as the text contains something shaped like an HTML tag, so a snippet of markup sent here ends  up as an HTML file; the extension is added to the title unless the title already ends with it.
+A request  carrying no content is rejected as invalid. &#x60;createNewIfExist&#x60; acts the other way round than its name reads:  with &#x60;true&#x60; the file that already carries this title is updated and a version appears in its history, while  with &#x60;false&#x60;, which is also the default, another file is created and its title made unique, as in  Notes (1).txt.
+A file that is locked, open in an editing session, encrypted or in Trash is not updated - a  new file appears beside it instead.
+The call is mutating.
+A guest has no My documents section and is  refused.
+To create the file in a room or another folder use &#x60;POST api/2.0/files/{folderId}/text&#x60;.

 ## Parameters